instruqt/packer-k3s/README.md

 ## Usage on Instruqt

-There is no need to build this packer image yourself.
-It has already been built.
 We advise you to use machine type `n1-standard-2` or higher to ensure stability.

-### How to configure this image in your config.yml

-Use the following config in your Instruqt config.yml to use this image:
+Use the following config in your Instruqt `config.yml` to use this image:

 ```yaml
 version: "2"